 • Soubeyrand started both games against Quereda's side; she is the only active player with experience of France-Spain senior matches.

 • In the 1999/2000 finals in France, Spain beat the hosts 4-2 in Boulogne.
-Céline Deville, Sabrina Viguier and Laura Georges faced Spain's Elisabeth Ibarra.
+Céline Deville and Laura Georges faced Spain's Elisabeth Ibarra.

 • The competition had become an U19 event when France beat Spain 2-1 in the finals group stage in 2002 in Sweden.
-Georges and Meilleroux took on Erika and Prscilla Borja.
+Georges and Meilleroux took on Erika and Priscila Borja.

-• Bini was no longer France coach when Quereda's Spain lost 1-0 to Élodie Thomis's goal in the second qualifying round to reach the 2005 finals.
-Bouhaddi, Laure Boulleau and Louisa Nécib also played against Ruth García and Willy.
+• Bini was no longer France coach when Quereda's Spain lost 1-0 to Élodie Thomis' goal in the second qualifying round to reach the 2005 finals.
+Bouhaddi, Laure Boulleau and Louisa Necib also played.

 • Quereda was again frustrated by France 1-0 in the 2007 finals in Iceland, as an opening loss ultimately eliminated Spain, England topping the group.
-Eugénie Le Sommer and Marie-Laure Delie faced Alexandra, Marta Torrejón, Silvia Meseguer, María Paz and Jennifer Hermoso.
+Eugénie Le Sommer and Marie-Laure Delie faced Marta Torrejón, Silvia Meseguer, and Jennifer Hermoso.

-• A year later Quereda oversaw another opening 1-0 finals group defeat by hosts France.
-Wendie Renard and Le Sommer faced Alexandra, Torrejón and Meseguer.
+• A year later, Quereda oversaw another opening 1-0 finals group defeat by hosts France.
+Wendie Renard and Le Sommer faced Torrejón and Meseguer.

 • France also beat Spain 1-0 in the 2010 finals, by which point Quereda was no longer youth coach.
 Spain defeated France 1-0 to win their first UEFA European Women's Under-17 Championship title in 2011.